The moduli space of Fano manifolds with K\"ahler-Ricci solitons: K ahler--Ricci soliton and K-stability

-Obviously from the definition of the Donaldson-Futaki invariant, the K-optimal vector $\xi$ of a Fano $T$-manifold $X$ depends only on the Hilbert character $(T, \chi)$.
-So it also makes sense to say that $\xi \in N_\mathbb{R}$ is the K-optimal vector of a Fano character $(T, \chi)$.
+Obviously from the definition of the modified algebraic Futaki invariant, the K-optimal vector $\xi$ of a Fano $T$-manifold $X$ depends only on the Hilbert character $(T, \chi)$.
+So it also makes sense to say that $\xi \in N_\mathbb{R}$ is the K-optimal vector of a Fano character $(T, \chi)$, which is a $T$-equivariant deformation invariant.

-\begin{prop}[\cite{TZ2}] If a Fano manifold $X$ has a K\"ahler-Ricci soliton $(g, \xi')$, then the $\xi'$ is the K-optimal vector with respect to any algebraic torus which contains the algebraic torus generated by $\xi'$. \end{prop}
+\begin{prop}[\cite{TZ2}] If a Fano manifold $X$ has a K\"ahler--Ricci soliton $(g, \xi')$, then the $\xi'$ is the K-optimal vector with respect to any algebraic torus containing the algebraic torus generated by $\xi'$.
+(Note that the closure of the exponential of the imaginary part of the holomorphic vector $\xi'$ associated to soliton gives a closed real torus, and the algebraic torus generated by $\xi'$ is just the complexification of this closed real torus. ) \end{prop}

+We define the K-optimality of Fano character (and in particular the K-optimality of a Fano $T$-manifold), not of vector, as follows.